 One big advantage of this account is that it can consolidate your different debts so you can pay one lower rate of interest on all of your debts.
 This is great if you have a few credit card balances charging you 19%, a mortgage at 3%, and a personal loan at 11%.
 With Manulife One, you can combine all those debts together for one low rate of interest (with a current base rate of 4.20%), saving you money on interest and helping you pay off your debt quicker.

 Many mortgages and types of loans have strict rules on how much you can make in extra payments.
 Some mortgages don’t even allow extra payments.
 Manulife One wants you to become debt-free sooner, so there are no penalties for making any extra payments.
 Make as many as you want!

 This is the big innovation by Manulife One, even if it is a bit hard to wrap your head around.
 With Manulife One, whenever you make a deposit into that account, that money can go put directly towards the principle of your debt.

 Normally, after paying all of your living expenses, you would tuck away any extra funds into a savings account.
-Savings accounts typically don’t offer very high rates of interest, especially in comparison to the rates of interest on debt.
+Savings accounts typically don’t offer very high rates of interest, especially in comparison to the rates of interest on the debt.
 Manulife One hopes to bridge that gap and use that money you would put into a savings account to put directly on the principle of your debt.
-That’s they key word too — principle.
-By paying down your principle sooner, you’ll save thousands of dollars in interest.
+That’s the key word too — principle.
+By paying down your principal sooner, you’ll save thousands of dollars in interest.